Andrus Peat: New Orleans Saints

 Peat (right, #75) playing for the Saints in 2015.

 On May 21, 2015, he reached an agreement with the Saints on a four-year, $11.39 million contract.
 It also included a $6.54 million signing bonus and was fully guaranteed.
 He began the 2015 season as a backup offensive guard.
 On September 20, 2015, he received his first career start at left guard in a loss to the Tampa Bay Buccaneers.
 During a Week 6 matchup against the Atlanta Falcons, Peat suffered a leg injury that would force him out of action for the next 3 games.
 He finished his rookie campaign with 8 starts and played in 12 games.
 Throughout the season he split starts with offensive guard Tim Lelito.

 Peat began the 2016 season as the starting left guard but started Weeks 3 and 4 at left tackle after Terron Armstead suffered a knee injury.

 In 2017, Peat started 14 games at left guard for the Saints.
 In the wild card round of the playoffs, Peat was carted off with an air cast on his left leg.
 He was diagnosed with a broken fibula and a high ankle sprain and was placed on injured reserve on January 10, 2018.

 On April 13, 2018, the Saints picked up the fifth-year option on Peat's contract.

 On March 23, 2020, Peat signed a five-year, $57.5 million contract with the Saints.

 Peat playing against the Washington Football Team in 2021.

 On October 30, 2021, Peat was placed on injured reserve after suffering a torn pectoral in Week 7.

 Las Vegas Raiders

 On May 13, 2024, Peat signed with the Las Vegas Raiders.
 He played in 15 games with only one start.

 Pittsburgh Steelers

 On August 7, 2025, Peat signed with the Pittsburgh Steelers.
+On December 7, Peat suffered an apparent lower-body injury that forced him out of the game.
+The Steelers announced shortly after that Peat was being evaluated for a concussion.

+On July 31, 2026, Peat announced his retirement from professional football.

 Personal life

-Peat is the son of former offensive guard Todd Peat, who played for nine seasons in the National Football League for the St. Louis/Phoenix Cardinals and Los Angeles Raiders.
-His older brother, Todd Jr., is a former defensive tackle for the Nebraska Cornhuskers.
-His younger brother, Cassius, played college football for Scottsdale Community College.
-His brothers, Keona plays same sport for Arizona Wildcats football, Koa plays college basketball for Arizona Wildcats men's basketball as well.
-His sisters Leilani played same sports for Seattle and San Francisco while Maya, played the same sport, currently plays for Texas Tech.
+Peat has six siblings.
+His youngest brother, Koa, played college basketball for the Arizona Wildcats and plays professionally in the National Basketball Association (NBA) for the Phoenix Suns.

+Peat is Native Hawaiian through his mother.